djgroen/FabSim3/INSTALL.md

 ## Testing FabSim

 The easiest way to test FabSim is to simply go to the base directory of your FabSim installation and try the examples below.

+Note: Mac users may get a `ssh: connect to host localhost port 22: Connection refused` error.
+This means you must enable remote login.
+This is done in `System Preferences > Sharing > Remote Login`.

 ### List available commands.
 1. Simply type `fab localhost help`.